blend-os/blend/README.md

 Clone the files to the computer: git clone https://github.com/lilkidsuave/blendGuide && cd blendGuide

-Copy the following to eithier /home/(user)/.local/bin or /usr/bin
+Copy the following to either /home/(user)/.local/bin or /usr/bin

 blend
 blend-files